 So, is having to sign for gun powder in Michigan a bad idea?
 Wouldn’t it depend on what happens to that information and how it is used?
 Information in and of itself isn’t the problem, it is who has access to the information and what they chose to do with it!
 Think about that statement!
 Sounds a lot like, “It isn’t guns that kill, it is the person holding the gun!”
 And, yet the people advancing gun control never seem to see the irony in their focused attack on the firearm, while saying “Trust me with the information about your ownership, purchases, etc!”

 The media has certainly been guilty of breaking any trust obtained if it advances their opinions, sells their product or ups their ratings.
 Personal advancement at the expense of others seems to always be in the playbook for both the press and politicians.
 So, why should letting either group convince the Executive Branches of Government that it’s a good idea to store personal information?
 It will always be safely stored, right!
-Even the Government can’t protect itself from an individual within its ranks who is convinced they have a personal mission.
+Even the Government can’t protect itself from an individual within its ranks who are convinced they have a personal mission.
 One needs only to consider the WikiLeaks publications to see that truth born out.

 What I remain more concerned about is the “rules” and “requirements” that agencies of government implement that often go unnoticed and are not subject to consistent review and oversight.
 Hence my question – Are we, or have we been, overlooking subtle but devastating alternative forms of gun control from the Executive Branches of the Government?